smkent/dotfiles/README.md

   (for previewing Markdown files with [vim-pipe-preview](https://github.com/smkent/vim-pipe-preview))

-Run [`dotfiles-deps`](/.dotfiles/bin/dotfiles-deps) to see the executable path and version information for programs that this repository configures or depends on.
+Run `[dotf](/.dotfiles/bin/dotf) deps` to see the executable path and version information for programs that this repository configures or depends on.

 ## Features